LeunensMichiel/next-foundry/README.md

 This template is configured with [Next-SEO](https://github.com/garmeeh/next-seo) to bring out the best of Next.js.
 Follow the documentation for more information on how to customize this to your liking.

-The default `seo-default` configuration is located in the `/config` folder.
+The default `seo-default` configuration is located in the `components/common/Head` file.
 Change it to your liking.
-This file is then imported in the `components/common/Head` file.
 Don't forget to add your _google-site-verification_ meta-tag!

 You can add an og:image for each page, but a default image is configured in the default settings as wel.
 This image is named `card.jpg`, and can be found under `/global/`.
 Swap this image out with your custom `card.jpg`.